 A Patchy History of Copenhagen from the Architectural Perspective

 The classroom for 2:50pm '20 & 21st century Danish architecture' in Vestergade 7, can only be reached by laboring up 4 flights of a spindly spiral staircase.
 There are two options: the indoor stairwell with it's yellow steps--so steep and sloping that one day, some poor student will slide from the glazed enamel to their death in the DIS basement, or, there's the metal cage out in the courtyard that hosts these narrow steel rungs which curl around in such a dizzy way that they instill the feeling one is about to plummit onto the cobblestones below.
-The 2:50 class is proud to boast of a 0 casualty count so far.
+The 2:50 class is proud to boast a casualty count of zero so far.

 It might be nice to be up so high, to look out over the tiled Copenhagen rooftops from Vestergade 7, but there's only one window that's visible from the corner where I sit, and it's so narrow that only a sliver of skyline peeks through the rippling glass.
 It's the kind of window that makes you itch to tear down the adjoining wall and reveal the 360 degree view of the bustling city energy below.
 But, alas, that would probably result in a hefty fine and a plane ticket back to the U.S. The boundary does create a kind of freedom though; an opportunity to imagine endless scenes extending from the red brick image that's visible, so it's perfect for daydreaming.
 I stare out the little square of light while the velvet voice of my history professor spins the tales of Copenhagen's structural past with her proud accompanist, the "Powerpoint."